-- a.
-Application for Background Clearance for County Permit - (1) An applicant for commercial cannabis cultivation permit shall do all of the following: - (i) Require that each applicant and employee electronically submit to the Department of Justice fingerprint images and related information required by the Department of Justice for the purpose of obtaining information as to the existence and content of a record of state or federal convictions and arrests, and information as to the existence and content of a record of state or federal convictions and arrests for which the Department of Justice establishes that the person is free on bail or on his or her own recognizance, pending trial or appeal.

-- (ii) The Sheriff's Office shall request from the Department of Justice subsequent notification service, as provided pursuant to Section 11105.2 of the Penal Code, for applicants. - (iii) The applicant will be responsible to pay any fee the Department of Justice charges that is set by the Department of Justice and sufficient to cover the reasonable cost of processing the requests described in this paragraph.
+- (g) Application for Background Clearance for a County Permit - (1) An applicant for a commercial cannabis cultivation permit shall do all of the following: - (i) Each applicant and employee shall electronically submit to the Department of Justice fingerprint images and related information required by the Department of Justice for the purpose of obtaining information as to the existence and content of a record of state or federal convictions and arrests, and information as to the existence and content of a record of state or federal convictions and arrests for which the Department of Justice establishes that the person is free on bail or on his or her own recognizance, pending trial or appeal. - (ii) The Sheriff's Office shall request from the Department of Justice subsequent notification service, as provided pursuant to Section 11105.2 of the Penal Code, for applicants. - (iii) The applicant will be responsible to pay any fee the Department of Justice charges as set by the Department of Justice and sufficient to cover the reasonable cost of processing the requests described in this paragraph. - (h) Qualifications for a Minor or Major Use Permit: